-In truth, claims form around 20% of our caseload at Medical Protection, with the rest comprised of advice and assistance with report writing, complaints, Medical Council procedures, inquests, employer disciplinaries and Gardaí investigations.
+Claims form around 20% of our caseload at Medical Protection, with the rest comprised of advice and assistance with report writing, complaints, medical council procedures, inquests, employer disciplinaries and police investigations.
 From this edition on, the Casebook team will be working hard to bring you case reports from these different areas of medicolegal jeopardy, painting a more complete picture of the modern landscape in which you practise and the range of services available to you as a Medical Protection member.